CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

-The Popular Path Query in the form of Next POI Recommendation or Route Recommendation/Prediction have been central research topics, driven by the increasing availability of trajectory data and the growing demand for personalized navigation services.
-Existing approaches can be broadly classified into three categories: algorithmic methods, machine learning models, and more recently, LLM-based approaches.
+The Popular Path Query in the form of Next POI Prediction or Route Recommendation has been a central research topic, driven by the increasing availability of trajectory data and the growing demand for personalized navigation services.
+Existing approaches can be broadly classified into three categories: algorithmic methods, machine learning models, and, more recently, LLM-based approaches.